Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

     un-reviewed state for further discussion at a project meeting.
   * Identifying and filing a new *product development* type issue.

-To emphasize the last bullet, *resolution* does not always mean a customer's issue can be addressed to *satisfaction* within the constraints of the [SRE] process as it is defined here.
+To emphasize the last bullet, *resolution* does not always mean a user's issue can be addressed to *satisfaction* within the constraints of the [SRE] process as it is defined here.
 Sometimes, the most that can be achieved is filing a highly informative issue to be prioritized, scheduled and